Dandastino/SnippetOrganizer/README.md

 ### Technical Patterns

-1. **Factory Pattern**
+1. **Enhanced Factory Pattern**
-   - `SnippetFactory` for creating snippets
+   - `SnippetFactory` with multiple factory methods for different creation scenarios
-   - Encapsulates object creation
+   - Centralized parameter validation before object creation
+   - Consistent error handling with appropriate exception types
+   - Flexible creation options (basic, with tags, with description, complete)
-   - Makes it easy to modify creation logic
+   - Encapsulates object creation logic and makes it easy to modify

-2. **Composite Pattern**
+2. **Enhanced Composite Pattern**
-   - `SnippetComponent` interface for uniform treatment
+   - `SnippetComponent` interface for uniform treatment of components
    - `Snippet` as leaf nodes and `SnippetCollection` as composite nodes
-   - Allows treating individual snippets and collections uniformly
+   - Support for nested collections (collections containing other collections)
+   - Recursive operations that traverse the entire composite structure
-   - Enables hierarchical organization of code snippets
+   - Hierarchical organization of code snippets
+   - Uniform interface for both individual snippets and collections

-3. **Iterator Pattern**
+3. **Enhanced Iterator Pattern**
-   - `SnippetIterator` for traversing snippets
+   - `SnippetIterator` for traversing snippet collections
-   - Hides implementation details
-   - Consistent access to collections
+   - Local instantiation in methods to avoid initialization issues
+   - Consistent interface for all iteration operations across the application
+   - Proper error handling during iteration
+   - Encapsulation of collection traversal logic

-4. **Exception Shielding Pattern**
+4. **Enhanced Exception Shielding Pattern**
-   - Custom `SnippetException` class
+   - Custom `SnippetException` class with categorized error types
-   - Meaningful error messages
+   - Meaningful error messages with error type categorization
+   - Root cause preservation for debugging
+   - Static factory methods for creating specific error types
-   - Proper error handling
+   - Integration with all other design patterns for consistent error handling

 ### Core Technologies